“Female Figure” from the Ancient Cyclades

-In more recent times, artists such as Picasso, Matisse, and Moore respected and collected Cycladic art as models of how one can create emotionally charged yet highly abstracted forms.
+In more recent times, artists such as Picasso, Matisse, and Moore respected and collected Cycladic art as models of creating emotionally charged yet highly abstracted forms.

 Female Cycladic Figure